matternet/STM32CubeF3/README.md

 In this FW Package, the module **Middlewares/ST/STemWin** is not directly accessible.
 It must be downloaded from a ST server.
 The URL is available in a readme.txt file inside the module.

+## Matternet Addendum

+* The Cube firmware package has template files in <code>./Drivers/STM32F3xx_HAL_Driver</code>.
+The Cube software modifies these files for automatic code generation in the Cube environment.
+These files have been renamed (appending ".org" to their filename) so that they are not automatically included in a project (our makefile will automatically include any C header and source files).

 ## Release note

 Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeF3/blob/master/Release_Notes.html).